 PRE-Bonsai - a young tree that has not yet been trained.

-PRUNING - most important method in training a Bonsai by trimming leaves and/or branches.
+PRUNING - most important method in training a Bonsai by pruning and trimming leaves and/or branches.

 RAMIFICATION - repeated division of branches into secondary branches by means of pruning.